sridurgeshv/meeting-insights/README.md

 - Node.js and npm installed on your machine.
 - An API Key from Groq
 - Gemini API key
 - ffmpeg installed in your system
+  For windows user watch this video to install ffmpeg  [Ffmpeg](https://youtu.be/mEV5ZRqaWu8?si=vNPZBqYU2TxqgC2y)

 ##  API Key Setup